 Ying "Caroline" Chen

-Caroline is from Shanghai, China.
-She has 10 years working experience in the field of international education, especially in ESL Teaching, business communication training and international program management.
+Ying (Caroline) Chen has 10 years working experience in the field of international education, especially in the fields of business communication, ESL, and international program management.
 After graduating from a university in her hometown and teaching in a college for one year, she decided to pursue further study in Australia.
-While learning in the University of Queensland she worked in Hilton Hotel as banquet and restaurant supervisor.
+While learning in the University of Queensland she worked in Hilton Hotel as banquet and restaurant manager.

 After studying a variety of topics from business, technology, science and the arts at University of Miami, University of North Florida and finally Mercer University, Heidi graduated with a Bachelors of Arts degree in English.
 Heidi worked for several Fortune 500 companies, technology companies and small businesses in Human Resources and Recruitment.
 She started a company with her husband in August 2003, growing it to a multimillion-dollar organization with over 160 employees, a 5-time list maker for the Inc. 500/5000 fastest growing companies and finalist for “Best Places to Work.”
 Concurrently, after 15 years, she returned to school for her MBA at University of North Carolina, Pembroke.
 In 2014, they decided to exit and sold the company.
 Heidi spun off the software to create a small software startup, and later invested in a digital marketing agency.
 Blending both organizations, Heidi focuses on creative direction, product design and user experience.
 A serial entrepreneur, Heidi loves design, technology, travel, new cultures, learning, innovating and thinking up new ideas that have the potential to stick.